shadowezz/Productiv/docs/UserGuide.md

 #### Deleting a contact: `delete`

-Deletes the specified contact from the contact list.
+Deletes the specified contact from your contact list.

 Format: `delete INDEX`
-* `INDEX` is the index number of the contact in the displayed contact list.
+* `INDEX` is the index number of the contact in your displayed contact list.
 * `INDEX` must be a positive integer.

 Example: